KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * How will the organization make money?
 * How will the product/service be priced?
 * How much will it cost to produce/deliver product/service?
+* How much does it cost (time/resources) to reach new users?
 * How much will customer support cost?

 ### Reach, User Engagement, Customer Relationship Management
 * How will user segments be reached?
-* How much does it cost (time/resources) to reach new users?
 * How easy is it to retain customers?
-* Customer Relationship Management

 ## Funding
 Capital required